aryehw/miaHeadless/README.md

 ## train_headless.py
 A python script that reads the dl structure from a pkl file.
 The number of epochs can be entered.
-The other dl parameters are as defined in the pl file, created by mianalyzer with "Save dl object..." action.
+The other dl parameters are as defined in the pkl file, created by mianalyzer with "Save dl object..." action.

 ## train_headless_noPkl.py